Good Standing

 Administrative Standing

-Students are expected to remain in compliance with all applicable administrative policies and procedures of the Graduate School and the university, including those of the Columbia LibrariesColumbia Residential, and the Center for Student Success and Intervention (CSSI), as well as the regulations described in Essential Policies for the Columbia Community.
+Students are expected to remain in compliance with all applicable administrative policies and procedures of the Graduate School and the university, including those of the Columbia LibrariesColumbia Residential, and the Center for Student Success and Intervention (CSSI), Student Financial Services, Office of the University Registrar, Rules of University Conduct, Public Safety, and CUIT, as well as the regulations described in University Policies.

 Progress and Time to the PhD Degree